SlotNSlot/whitepaper/whitepaper.md

 SlotNSlot game logic is as follows
  1. A banker creates a slot with slot_parameters.
 The paytable and probability matrix is created with those parameters, which are then stored in a new contract representing the slot session.
  2. A player enters the slot session, and make a spin with spin_parameters, which are sent to the slot session contract with PRNG seeds from both users.
- 3. Slot session contract creates random numbers, records the random numbers and relevant payout results in its internal storage, and sends the same data to the player’s client.
+ 3. Slot session contract creates random numbers, records the random numbers and relevant payout results in its internal storage.
+ 4. Both users proactively watch transactions sent by each other, verify that they're sent as they should be, and computes the result and/or event of those transactions with the same logic the game contract uses.
+By this proactive method, the clients can proceed the game independent from the confirmation of those transactions.
- 4. The client shows a result screen corresponding to the payout.
+ 5. The client shows a result screen corresponding to the payout.
 If there are multiple cases, any one of them are chosen randomly.
 This randomness doesn’t need to be unpredictable since it doesn’t affect the slot game itself, i.e. the result is already determined.
 > Note that this logic doesn’t explain about the logic for PRNG.

 _The team is aware of some possible issues implementing this logic.
 The issues and team’s current response is as follows._